 This is the dataset that I am going to use.
 I have some students along with their marks in Physics, Math, and Total marks (calculated using the SUM function).
 I will convert the Total marks to values.

-1. Apply Paste Special Feature to Convert Formula to Value Automatically
+1. Applying Paste Special Feature to Convert Formula to Value Automatically in Excel

 Now I will show the use of the Paste Special feature to convert formulas to values.